 Cliff Powers graduated from Jamestown, (ND) High School.
 During his high school years, Cliff worked at KEYJ Radio.
 Bob Richardson was his mentor.
 The Ingstad family from nearby Valley City owned many ND stations.
 A son of the owners, Terry Ingstad, later became radio legend Shadow Stevens.
 Cliff played football for the Jamestown Jimmies coached by Rollie Greeno (a Kidder, SD native from the Greeno coaching family).
 He entered school at Northwestern University in Evanston, Illinois, but soon was drafted by the US Army.
-Following a tour of Vietnam, he moved to Pierre, SD “bald and broke.”
+Following his service obligations, he moved to Pierre, SD “bald and broke.”
 After two months at a 10,000-watt country station, Cliff moved to Rapid City.

 Starting as a daytime top-40 disc jockey with KEZU, the station changed to a 24-hour rock station—KKLS.
 Chuckles Mack, Nathan Page, and Tom Franklin kept spinning the discs with Powers.
 Jack (Daniels) Morris, a recent inductee into the SD Rock and Roll Music Association recalls, “When you listened to Cliff Powers it was like listening to God.”
 “He was the king.”
 “Cliff was the best ever to work radio in Rapid City.”
 “The cool thing was ‘It was his real name!’
 Noone uses their real name in radio!”